Let's Move, But Not in Denver Parks

 Boston, another top 5 healthy American city, allows “Group fitness classes in pretty much every single park in the city, and most are free,” according to Boston Magazine.
 So why is Denver erecting barriers to group fitness classes through required permits and fees?
 As Mrs. Obama extolls us to “Let’s Move”, the only movement may be for Denver to drop out of the list of healthiest US cities.

 Dr. Joondeph is a retina surgeon at Colorado Retina Associates and serves on the faculty of Rocky Vista University School of Medicine.
+The views expressed here are purely his own, and not those of Rocky Vista University.
 He is also an occasional participant in the It Burns Joe Fitness workouts.
 Twitter @retinaldoctor.